AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 ## Nutshell Overview

-When a TLS client download a certificate signed by a participating Certificate Authority, the client will be able to extract a serial number from the signed certificate and do a simple DNS query for a TXT record to determine if the certificate has been revoked or not.
+When a TLS client downloads a certificate signed by a participating Certificate Authority, the client will be able to extract a serial number from the signed certificate and do a simple DNS query for a TXT record to determine if the certificate has been revoked or not.